How To Choose The Best Coffee Machine For Any Budget

 The Eletta Cappuccino (ECAM 44.660.B) is the version above, and it’s the base extent of the one touch Eletta coffee machines.

 It produces one-touch espresso coffee, ristretto, lungo, cafe macchiato, latte machiatto, cappuccino & latte.
-It likewise produces Americano & flat white, but not via the one-touch selection.
+It likewise produces Americano & flat white, nevertheless not via the one-touch selection.

 Eletta Cappuccino TOP (ECAM 45.760.W) is the benchmark version of the Eletta, It’s a higher quality looking machine with more metal than plastic.